oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 > The Authentication Method is commonly a SASL mechanism, and using such a registered name aids interchange.
 However, the Authentication Method is not
 > constrained to using registered SASL mechanisms.

-If the Authentication Method selected by the Client specifies that the Client sends data first, the Client SHOULD include an Authentication Data property in the CONNECT packet.
-This property can be used to provide data as specified by the Authentication Method.
-The contents of the
-Authentication Data are defined by the authentication method.
+If the Authentication Method selected by the Client specifies that the Client sends data first, the Client SHOULD include the Authentication Data in the CONNECT packet.
+The contents of the Authentication Data are defined by the authentication method.

 [If the Server requires additional information to complete the authentication, it can send an AUTH packet to the Client.
 This packet MUST contain a
 Reason Code of 0x18 (Continue authentication)]{.mark} \[MQTT-SN-4.10-2\].
-If the authentication method requires the Server to send authentication data to the Client, it is sent in the Authentication Data.
+If the authentication method requires the Server to send authentication data to the Client, it is sent in the Authentication Data field of the AUTH packet.

 [The Client responds to an AUTH packet from the Server by sending a further AUTH packet.
 This packet MUST contain a Reason Code of 0x18 (Continue authentication)]{.mark} \[MQTT-SN-4.10-3\].
-If the authentication method requires the Client to send authentication data for the Server, it is sent in the Authentication Data.
+If the authentication method requires the Client to send authentication data for the Server, it is sent in the Authentication Data field of the AUTH packet.

 The Client and Server exchange AUTH packets as needed until the Server accepts the authentication by sending a CONNACK with a Reason Code of 0.
-If the acceptance of the authentication requires data to be sent to the Client, it is sent in the Authentication Data.
+If the acceptance of the authentication requires data to be sent to the Client, it is sent in the Authentication Data field of the CONNACK packet.

 The Client can terminate the Virtual Connection at any point in this process by sending a DISCONNECT packet.
 [The Server can reject the authentication at any point in this process.
 It MUST send a CONNACK with a Reason Code of 0x80 or above as described in]{.mark} [[[section